 Mistakes to Avoid When Doing a Budget Home Makeover

 A budget refresh can go wrong in a few predictable ways.
-Knowing these in advance saves you money and frustration.
+Knowing these in advance saves money and frustration.

 Why Decluttering Always Comes Before Decorating

-Clutter cancels out beautiful decor.
+Clutter cancels out good decor.
 You can spend $200 on new cushions and a throw, but if the surfaces around them are covered in stacked papers, charger cables, and random objects, the room will still feel chaotic.

 Scale is the most common mistake in budget decorating.
-People buy rugs that are too small, art that is too small, and furniture that is too small for the space — and the result feels cluttered and accidental rather than styled.
+People buy rugs that are too small, art that is too small, and furniture that is too small for the space — and the result feels accidental rather than styled.

-A few practical sizing rules to follow:
+A few sizing rules to follow:

-• A living room rug should extend at least 18 inches beyond the sides of your sofa
+- A living room rug should extend at least 18 inches beyond the sides of your sofa.

 These rules cost nothing to follow and prevent the most common and most expensive decorating mistakes.